paalamugan/single-spa-example-global/README.md

-# Single spa share data global
+# Single spa example global

-Single spa share data between single spa microfrontend application.
+Single spa example share data between one to other single spa microfrontend application.

 ## How to Use